 The transition to digital delivery has given us the opportunity to expand our support to students by offering more personalised resources, more opportunities to connect with other students and universities, and a programme of exclusive events throughout their final year of school or college.

-In 2020, we supported over 8,000 students with personal statement support and mentorship via Sutton Trust Online.
+Since 2020, we’ve supported over 10,000 students with personal statement support and mentorship via Sutton Trust Online.
 Our partners have held hundreds of hours of live programming from lectures and Q&A panels to cook-along and games nights!
-In 2021, we will build on our success of the previous year and provide an outstanding experience and unparalleled support for our students.
+In 2022, we will build on our success of the previous years and provide an outstanding experience and unparalleled support for our students.
+We are also excited to announce that alongside our Summer Schools, we will be able to support even more young people through our STO Core Programme delivered on Sutton Trust Online.

 Though it was not the ideal situation, I found the programme adapted to the online form well and we still had the regular sessions an in person summer school would have.
 I loved the more social sides of the day, like the tutor meeting in the morning which helped it feel more personal.